How to Make Your Cutting Mat Sticky – Again!

 These are the two materials that you’re going to need.
-The masking tape would be used to stick the cutting mat onto the flat surface properly.
-Aside from that, this would also make sure that you’re only getting the adhesive spray to where you want it to be.
+The masking tape is to properly stick the cutting mat onto the flat surface.
+Aside from that, this would also ensure you’re only getting the adhesive spray to where you want it to be.

-Not using masking tape for this process can result to a sticky situation, in which your cutting mat will be sticking onto the rollers of your machine, which can create a total mess!
+Not using masking tape for this process can result in a sticky situation in which your cutting mat will stick onto your machine’s rollers, creating a total mess!

-The adhesive spray is pretty self explanatory, as we are trying to get it sticky again, what better way to do that other than using an adhesive spray?
+The adhesive spray is self-explanatory, as we are trying to get it sticky again.
+What better way to do that other than using an adhesive spray?

 Now let’s get to sticking!

 Steps on how to Re-stick your cutting mat:

 1. Tape your cutting mat onto a flat surface; remember to keep only the body of the mat exposed!